GANGJUBAI/ApproxMED/README.md

 The median (MED) is a crucial statistic for measuring the central tendency of a set of quantitative elements.
-However, computing the exact MED is costly, and even stateof-the-art (SOTA) algorithms struggle to meet the demands of modern scientific data.
+However, computing the exact MED is costly, and even state-of-the-art (SOTA) algorithms struggle to meet the demands of modern scientific data.
 Therefore, approximate MED is often considered a more feasible solution.
 We propose a novel, simple and efficient approximate MED finding algorithm CG-MED and a fine-grained implementation of CG-MED, called FG-MED.

 # Get Started